kgroveshok/z80-homebrew/DEV-DIARY.md

 I have also fixed the version of the assembler for macro support by upgrading.
 That will help a lot

+New approach will be as follows:

+1.0 On entry to a word, tos will hold value or ptr (still be macros to maniuplate the tos ) to make things quick 2.0 exec will function differently:
+2.1     Op code will flag if the data following is code or jump table to primitives 2.2     Extra op codes to add to deal with very low level things in particular branch and loops
+2.3     Compile to op codes to speed up process (how to deal with saves???
+Perhaps dont compile?)
+2.4     Keep a running loop/branch word to allow for quick branch/loop jumps 2.5     Single central PC covering all malloc
+3.0 Parser remains much the same.
+Break each word to a zero term string.
+4.0 Data and return stacks remain the same.

 Stage 4.5 TODO
 --------------